 Aside from this, if you want to learn more skills or perfect some, then I will highly recommend Skillshare.
 If you click this image below, you will get 60 days of unlimited free premium classes.

-You have to use a card for the trial, but you can cancel on 59th day if you don’t want to be charged for a membership.
+You have to use a card for the trial, but you can cancel on 59th day if you don’t want to continue with a membership or be charged.
 Meaning you can access all the classes you want for 60 whole days.

 I have become a good Illustrator and picked up many tricks only by constantly watching online classes and practicing.
 I talk about a few drawing classes I really adore in this post.